invia-flights/blitzly/docs/CONTRIBUTING.md

 9. Don't forget to write some meaningful unit tests.
 The tests should cover all possible use cases of the function and should be located in the `tests/test_cases` folder and should be named `test_<function_name_with_use_case>.py`.

-10. Documentation: Please add your new blitly ⚡️ plot to the list in the [`README.me`](https://github.com/invia-flights/blitzly#available-plots-so-far-) file.
+10. Documentation: Please add your new blitly ⚡️ plot to the list in the [`README.md`](https://github.com/invia-flights/blitzly#available-plots-so-far-) file.
 If you think your plot implementation is worth to be documented even more, feel free to add it together with a short description to the end of the [`playground.ipynb`](https://github.com/invia-flights/blitzly/blob/main/examples/playground.ipynb) notebook.

-That's it! 🎉 Happy ploding! 📊👩‍💻 If you have any questions feel free to contact us!
+That's it! 🎉 Happy ploding (plotting + coding)! 📊👩‍💻 If you have any questions feel free to contact us!